cdli-gh/annodoc/index.md

 ~~~
 "Agua the overseer of a crew of 60 men, Adamu, the son of X, Shu-Aba the physician, Imtidam the leather worker, Abiati, Sguea, the son of Edenshilat, and Dada, the son of Ahushuni, are the relevant witnesses."
 (P123217)

+TODO: Check `conj` vs. `list` in taglist

+	There are some cases where some conclusive phrases are put to describe different goods mentioned above, for example, sheep, goats, donkeys, the delivery/ offering/ expenditure/ wage.
+It is more convenient to use `conj` or `list` in these cases.

 ### Nominal modifiers: nmod